IBM/maximo-labs/MkDocs/edc_8.11/docs/monitor_metrics.md

 # Objectives
 In this Exercise you will learn how to:

-* pre-create the device type for the VFDs
-* create the credentials for the Omnio Edge gateway
+* create the metrics for the devices in Monitor

 ---
 *Before you begin:*